turbot/steampipe-cloud-sdk-go/docs/OrgMembers.md

 func main() {
-    orgHandle := "orgHandle_example" // string | Specify the organization handle where the member is associated. userHandle := "userHandle_example" // string | Specify the handle of the user whose information you want to retrive.
+    orgHandle := "orgHandle_example" // string | Specify the organization handle where the member is associated. userHandle := "userHandle_example" // string | Specify the handle of the user whose information you want to retrieve.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)